yinanzhou333/IG101/README.md

 Here’s how data protection fits into Information Governance:

 * **Compliance with Legal and Regulatory Requirements**: Data protection laws, such as the [General Data Protection Regulation (GDPR)](https://gdpr-info.eu/) in Europe or the [Health Insurance Portability and Accountability Act (HIPAA)](https://www.hhs.gov/hipaa/for-professionals/index.html) in the U.S., require organizations to protect personal data.
 Information Governance frameworks incorporate these legal requirements, ensuring that the organization’s data handling practices meet the necessary standards.
+> My notes: I am aware of a nice article "10 Data Protection Questions to Ask Before Starting a New Project" at https://rebelsguidetopm.com/gdpr-project-management/#what-is-gdpr

 * **Data Privacy**: Protecting the privacy of individuals is a key aspect of data protection.
 Information Governance ensures that personal data is collected, processed, and stored in a manner that respects privacy rights, limiting access to only those who need it for legitimate purposes.